shlomif/my-software-engineer-list/README.md

 ## Code Editors

 - [VSCode](https://code.visualstudio.com) — An electron based code-editor that can become a multipurpose IDE with the use of extensions — Originate from Microsoft.
-- [Atom](https://atom.io) — An electron based code-editor that can become a multipurpose IDE with the use of extensions — Originate from GitHub, who are acquisitioned by Microsoft (questionable support).
+- [Atom](https://atom.io) — An electron based code-editor that can become a multipurpose IDE with the use of extensions — Originate from GitHub, that have been acquisitioned by Microsoft (questionable support).

 ## Game Development Tools